 Contact your local 4-H Educator to discuss your interests and time commitments click here for local 4-H contacts

 Complete and return the Connecticut Volunteer Application

-Upon submission of the volunteer application, references will be contacted and a background check will be conducted.
-See "Procedures for Conducting Background Screening on 4-H Volunteers" in the Resource section below.
+Upon submission of the volunteer application, references will be contacted and a background check will be conducted by the UConn Human

 Once approved as a 4-H volunteer, you will receive an orientation about 4-H and being an effective volunteer.